Skip to main content

 ashp

 The key to unlocking this annual savings potential is for contractors and homeowners to work with their utility to connect a load management (LM) receiver to their qualifying dual fuel ASHP system.
-The receiver responds to signals from the utility to reduce the electric load when the cost of electricity is high.
-With the improved performance and expected lower outdoor temperature operation of today’s ASHPs, several manufacturers have developed new instructions for connecting their ASHPs to utility load management receivers.
+The receiver responds to signals from the utility to reduce the electric load for certain periods of time.
+With the improved performance and expected lower outdoor temperature operation of today’s ASHPs, certain manufacturers have developed instructions for connecting their ASHPs to utility load management receivers.
 It is important that contractors follow these instructions to ensure proper performance and prevent equipment damage.

 Compatible Product List